21"""Abstract Base Classes for the different device types.

 1325 Controller devices usually control multiple stage devices,

-1326 typically a XY and Z stage, a filterwheel,
+1326 typically a XY and Z stage, a filterwheel, and a light source.

 1327 Controller devices also include multi light source engines.